sebkolind/draggy/README.md

 ## Documentation

 Find the full documentation [here](https://sebkolind.github.io/draggy/).
+The documentation includes examples, API reference, and more.

 ## Demo